-- 1. respond to the Notice of Concern by the time specified, OR - 2. resolve the concern to the satisfaction of the Association Management Committee by the time specified the Association Management Committee may resolve at a meeting of the Management Committee to remove the Church from membership of the Association.
+1. respond to the Notice of Concern by the time specified, OR the Association Management Committee may resolve at a meeting of the Management Committee to remove the Church from membership of the Association.
 A representative of the Church may speak at the meeting before the vote is taken to give reason why the Church should not be removed from the Association.
 The Members of the Church under consideration may not vote at the Meeting.